Flagsmith/flagsmith-docs/docs/clients/javascript.md

 Calling identify before will prevent flags being fetched twice.
 */
-bulletTrain.identify("bullet_train_sample_user"); //This will create a user in the dashboard if they don't already exist bulletTrain.setTrait("favourite_colour","blue"); //This save the trait against the user, it can be queried with bulletTrain.getTrait
+bulletTrain.identify("bullet_train_sample_user"); //This will create a user in the dashboard if they don't already exist

 //Standard project initialisation
 bulletTrain.init({